brillout/reprop/docs/introduction.template.md

 ## Introduction

-Reprop is a small JavaScript library to manage view logics.
-Reprop's focus is on
+Reprop is a small JavaScript library to help you manage the logics of your views.

- - Separation of Concerns
- - Source-of-Truth Rendering (every time the UI updates, the entire UI is re-computed from all source-of-truths.)

-and is about giving benefits in
+Reprop is about giving benefits in

  - Flexibility (being able to easily change the code to implement new requirements)
  - Ease of Reasoning (being able to understand how the code works)